Dame Phyllis Frost Centre

-Dame Phyllis Frost Centre, formerly the Deer Park Metropolitan Women's Correctional Centre (MWCC) is a maximum security women's prison located at Deer Park, Victoria, Australia.
-Built in 1996, it was the first privately-owned prison in Victoria, but was transferred to public ownership in 2000 and is now run by Corrections Victoria.
+The Dame Phyllis Frost Centre, formerly the Deer Park Metropolitan Women's Correctional Centre (MWCC) is a maximum security women's prison located at Deer Park, Victoria, Australia.
+Built in 1996, it was the first privately-owned prison in Victoria.
+It was transferred to public ownership in 2000 and is run by Corrections Victoria.
 It also houses medium security and all protection prisoners.

 History

+Deer Park Metropolitan Women's Correctional Centre (MWCC) was built in 1996 as the first privately designed, financed and operated prison in Victoria.
+The prison facility was opened on 15 August 1996 and received its first prisoners that same month, many of whom had been transferred from Fairlea Women's Prison.
+The prison was the subject of intense scrutiny from its opening, as a result of incidents including self-harm and what the Victorian Corrections Commissioner described as "a failure to have adequate suicide prevention protocols in place".
+Following four years of scandals, the Government reclaimed the prison from private ownership in 2000.

-Deer Park Metropolitan Women's Correctional Centre (MWCC) was designed by Guymer Bailey Architects and built in 1996 as the first privately designed, financed and operated prison in Victoria.
-The centre is named after welfare worker and philanthropist Dame Phyllis Frost, who was well known for her commitment to unpopular causes, most notably helping women prisoners.
+On 3 October 2000, the government took control of the facility and appointed an administrator under section 8F of the Corrections Act, and section 27B of the prison contract to operate the prison.
+On 2 November 2000, the Minister for Corrections announced the transfer of ownership and management of MWCC to the public sector.
+The centre was renamed after welfare worker and philanthropist Dame Phyllis Frost, who was well known for her commitment to unpopular causes, most notably helping women prisoners.
 As of 2008 it was Victoria's largest women's prison, holding 604 prisoners.
 As of June 2010 it accommodated 260 prisoners.

 It is one of only two women's prisons in Victoria, the other being HM Prison Tarrengower.
 As HM Prison Tarrengower is minimum security mainstream, all other female prisoners (medium security, maximum security, and all protection prisoners) are imprisoned at the Dame Phyllis Frost Centre.

-The prison facility was opened on 15 August 1996 and received its first prisoners that same month, many of whom had been transferred from Fairlea Women's Prison.

-On 3 October 2000, the government took control of the facility and appointed an administrator under section 8F of the Corrections Act, and section 27B of the prison contract to operate the prison.
-On 2 November 2000, the Minister for Corrections announced the transfer of ownership and management of MWCC to the public sector.